 Click on the link to create a log in for yourself on our website.
 We will be sending out holiday listings and course dates to members first, plus as the good weather comes adding some more content for you to enjoy on the members only pages.
 You can also sign up for online courses this way, get the blog straight to your inbox and make comments on them.

 This is our real life and our home, come on in.

-This is our home, an original Grade II listed welsh mountain dwelling, sitting on a slight slope of 5 acres within the Nantlle Valley of North Wales.
+Our house is an original Grade II listed welsh mountain dwelling, sitting on a slight slope of 5 acres within the Nantlle Valley of North Wales.
 With its blue painted windows and its original door dating back to the 1840s it carries with it a number of changes by the previous owners to its current form.
-It still has no central heating, we have an Aga and open fires to heat our home.
-And whilst in the 1970s a kitchen was finally installed into the house it still functions off its own spring water piped and pumped into the house.
+It sits within the landscape and its white walls and blue painted windows and still has its original door dating back to the 1840's, we even still have the key!
+Although some changes have taken place by the previous owners it still has no central heating, but we do have an Aga and open fires to heat our home.
+In the 1970s a kitchen was finally installed into the house it still functions off its own spring water was piped from our own spring water and pumped into the house.
 We hope one day to add solar and wind power to our home and take it off grid all together.

-Anyone attending a workshop here at Maes Mawr, you will be able to sit back in our cabin and take in the views across the mountain range of Snowdonia or the sea view to the west.
-Should the weather be good for the day we serve lunch in the gardens.
+Anyone attending a workshop here at Maes Mawr, you will be able to sit back in our cabin and take in the views to the east across the mountain range of Snowdonia or the sea view to the west.
+Should the weather be good for the day we will serve lunch in the gardens.

-If you find yourself on holiday in the area and you'd like to come visit us for a course please email us.
+If you are on holiday in the area and you would like to come visit us for a workshop please email us.
 We can arrange for smaller groups or families only to attend at short notice, so email us to see what we can do for you.